NithinRoyale/VR-Learning-Platform/README.md

 ### 5. Accessible and Scalable
 - Ensures accessibility for users with disabilities and scalability for different age groups and learning styles.

-### 6. Gamification Elements
-- Integrates gamification to enhance user engagement and motivation.

 ## Technologies Used
 - Unreal Engine 5